mikejac/node-red-contrib-google-smarthome/docs/reverse_proxies.md

 This guide assumes that your domain is example.com and you want to run the smarthome service on port 3001.
 Replace domain and ports accordingly.

-1. Uninstall certbot.
-Configure other applications currently listening on ports 80 and 443 to use different ports.
-2. In Node-RED, open the Google Smarthome management node and set the port to 13001 to free up port 3001 for Caddy.
-   Also enable the checkbox "Use external SSL offload".
-Then save and deploy.
-3. If you had already set up node-red-contrib-google-smarthome, verify that the relocated smarthome service is still reachable by opening http://192.168.0.100:13001/check in your browser.
-Replace 192.168.0.100 with the IP address where Node-RED is running.
-You should see a success message.
+1. If you previously used a certicate client like Certbot or acme.sh, uninstall it now.
-4. On your home router, forward incoming ports 80, 443 and 3001 to the host where Caddy is running.
-DON'T forward port 13001.
+2. On your home router, forward ports 80, 443 and 3001 to your host.
-5. Install Caddy.
+3. Install Caddy.
 On Ubuntu it's `apt-get install caddy`.
-6. Edit Caddy's config file.
+4. Edit Caddy's config file.
 On Ubuntu it is located in `/etc/caddy/Caddyfile`.
-7. Remove all existing content and add the following lines:
+5. Remove all existing content and add the following lines:

    ```
    {